zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 ```

 In this example, `user` refers to `user` field of `Membership` model because `space.members` is resolved to `Membership` model.

+### A complete example

+Please checkout the [Collaborative Todo](../../samples/todo) for a complete example on using access policy.

 ## Summary